Equine & Pacific ARTIST

 2012 Queen St Gallery, Sydney – Polynesian Paintings

-2010 Donation to Emilie Haines Rodeo Queen Quest & “Riding for the Disabled” Charity
+2010 Donated to Emilie Haines Rodeo Queen Quest;”Riding for the Disabled” Charity

-2009 Donation of paintings for The Race Horse owners assoc.
-NSW Red Kite charity night
+2009 Donated to The Race Horse owners assoc NSW Red Kite charity

-2008 Donation painting for The Race horse owners’ assoc.
-NSW Red Kite Charity.
+2008 Donated to The Race horse owners assoc NSW Red Kite charity.

 2006 Gemini Hotel Foyer, Randwick